NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_and_vicinity_examples.rst

 The spill duration in this example is 1 hour.
 Use the Add Endpoint button to specify a spill along a transit.

-2. Use the Select/Change Oil button to to open the ADIOS oil library.
+2. Use the ADIOS Oil Database link to open the ADIOS oil database.
-From this interface you can select an oil that corresponds to an IFO or a diesel fuel.
+From the database interface you can select an oil that corresponds to an IFO or a diesel fuel.
 It doesn't matter which exact oil you select, as long as it falls into one of these broad categories.
+Download the oil and load the file into WebGNOME using the load oil drop box.

 3. To view the mass balance for each scenario switch to the Fate View.